Meloneneis/meloneneis.github.io/_posts/2023-11-29-DL-in-the-Science-blog-post.md

 Using a LLM for protein knowledge proves to be a viable alternative to genetic database searches in MSA.
 However, training this transformer-encoder model through MLM appears to miss out on some evolutionarily relevant information.
 Intuitively, this discrepancy makes sense, as MSA explicitly provides valuable insights into co-evolution of amino acid pairs and evolutionarily conserved amino acids in an explicit manner.
 In contrast, ESMFold relies on ESM-2 to convey this knowledge implicitly.
-While MLM should easily infer information about amino acid charges, a fundamental physical property in all sequences, it falls short in capturing all knowledge easily inferred by MSA.
+While MLM should easily infer information about amino acid charges, a fundamental physical property in all sequences, it falls short in capturing all knowledge inferred by MSA.
 However, considering the simplicity of the pre-training task, ESMFold did perform better than one would expect.